pranaychandekar/keras-sagemaker-train/README.md

   <img src="/images/kst-14.png" alt="SageMaker notebook change kernel">
 </p>

-3. Please now follow the instructions in the jupyter-notebook for the remaining portion of this part and then get back here for the next part.
+3. Please now follow the instructions in the jupyter-notebook for the remaining portion and then get back here for the next part.
 See you soon.
 <p align="center">
   <img src="/images/kst-15.png" alt="Waiting image">
 </p>